 Submissions and Late policy

 The homework assignments and all project deliverables should be submitted on or before the day and time they are due through Canvas.
 Every Canvas submission should be a SINGLE FILE in MS Word or PDF format only.

 Late submissions will not be accepted or will get penalties.

 Make-up Exams

+Make-up exams need to be approved by the Instructor.

-Make-up exams require an excused absence from the Dean of Students (with a valid, documented reason and need to be approved by the Instructor.
+Consideration will be given to those students who contact the Dean of Students before the exam (via e-mail or phone) and provide a valid, documented reason for missing the exam.

 Peer Tutoring

 YWCC maintains an active program of peer tutors.
 The tutors for any course have received a grade of A for that course.
 Many of the graduate tutors offer assistance with CS 631.
 You can find a complete list of tutors and their availability at Graduate Tutoring.

 Grading

 The midterm, the assignments, the project, and the final exam contribute to the course grade as follows:

-Attendance & Oral Quizzes 5%

-Assignments 5% Six assignments

 Midterm 30%

-Project 30% Deliverables and demonstrations
+Project 25% Deliverables and demonstrations

+Assignments 10% Four assignments

-Final 30%
+Final 35%

 The letter grade is based on the overall course score.

 Grade Formula

 Grade A B+ В C + C D

-Overall Course Score Cutoff 85 80 75 70 60
+Overall Course Score Cutoff 90 85 80 75 70 60

 Course Outline

 BASIC CONCEPTS - GENERALITIES ABOUT DATABASES

 Introduction to databases.
 Database users

 Database systems concepts and architecture.
 Data models.

 CONCEPTUAL MODELING, DATABASE DESIGN

 The Entity Relationship (ER) model

 The Enhanced Entity Relationship (EER) model

 THE RELATIONAL MODEL: CONCEPTS AND FORMAL QUERY LANGUAGES

 Basic Definitions, Integrity Constraints, Update Operations

 Relational Algebra

 Relational Algebra Example Queries

 FROM CONCEPTUAL MODELS TO LOGICAL MODELS

 Mapping ER and EER diagrams to Relational schemas

-SQL: A STANDARD DATABASE LANGUAGE
+SOL: A STANDARD DATABASE LANGUAGE

 Data Definition, Basic Integrity Constraints, Schema Changes

 Basic Queries

 Complex Queries, Aggregate Functions and Grouping

 Data Change Statements, Views and Complex Constraints Using SQL in an application - Database programming

 FORMAL DATABASE DESIGN THEORY

 Functional dependencies (FDs), Inference of FDs, Normal Forms

 DATABASE PHYSICAL ORGANIZATION

 File Organizations

 Indexing

 Academic Integrity

 "Academic Integrity is the cornerstone of higher education and is central to the ideals of this course and the university.
 Cheating is strictly prohibited and devalues the degree that you are working on.
 As a member of the NJIT community, it is your responsibility to protect your educational investment by knowing and following the academic code of integrity policy that is found at:

 http://www5.njit.edu/policies/sites/policies/files/academic-integrity-code.pdf.

 Please note that it is my professional obligation and responsibility to report any academic misconduct to the Dean of Students Office.
 Any student found in violation of the code by cheating, plagiarizing, or using any online software inappropriately will result in disciplinary action.
 This may include a failing grade of F, and/or suspension or dismissal from the university.
+If you have any questions about the code of Academic Integrity, please contact the Dean of Students Office at dos@njit.edu"

+Accommodations

-If you have any questions about the code of Academic Integrity, please contact the Dean of Students Office at dos@njit.edu " Accommodations If you need accommodations due to a disability please contact Scott Janz, Associate Director of the Office of Accessibility Resources & Services (OARS), Kupfrian Hall 201, to discuss your specific needs.
+If you need accommodations due to a disability please contact Scott Janz, Associate Director of the Office of Accessibility Resources & Services (OARS), Kupfrian Hall 201, to discuss your specific needs.
 A Letter of Accommodation Eligibility from the OARS authorizing your accommodations will be required.

+Р a g е 4 O1 4 ļ

+--- --- --- --- --- ---- --- ---